Woopra/browser-tracker/README.md

     company: 'My Business',
     username: 'johndoe',
     plan: 'Gold'
+}, function() {
+   // track request successfully sent to Woopra
 });
 ```
-The code above will track a custom event titled “signup”, and provides some more information like the username and company of the account created.
+The code above will track a custom event titled `signup` and provides some more information like the username and company of the account created.
 Just imagine all of the custom events that can be tracked on your website: payment, comment, logout, email, etc…

 What’s even more important about custom events is that you can always run custom reports about the data you pass to Woopra, so for the example given above, you could get the number of signup by company.